 Place three or four cuttings in a four or five-inch pot.
 To keep the stems upright, position them around the edge of the pot.

 For the soil, use a combination of potting soil, peat moss, and coarse sand.
-Keep the soil moist and cover with a plastic bag with ventilation holes.
+Keep the soil moist and cover it with a plastic bag with ventilation holes.

 After new growth starts, remove the plastic bag.
 When the young plants are a couple of months old, they can be moved to a porch or patio to get air.